Priy-ansh-jain/fullstack__Fooddii_app_may_2023/README.md

 https://foodiiiapp.netlify.app/    // currently not available
-// I am updating new UI, within this month it will be live
+"I am currently updating the UI, and it will be live within this month."